AlanRynne/MPDA_18-AlanGit/slides/slides.md

 In this research, we concentrate on the concept of ***straightest geodesics***.

-## Developable surfaces {data-background="../resources/images/svg/DevelopableFromCurve.svg" data-background-size=90%}
+## Developable surfaces {data-background="../resources/images/svg/DevelopableFromCurve.svg" data-background-size=90% data-state="dimbg"}

 Surfaces with ***0 gaussian curvature***.
 Meaning, they can be flattened onto a plane ***without distorsion***

 ## Developable surfaces